Mahmoud-Mohammed-Fathallah/Weather-Stations_Monitoring/README.md

 - `central_station/`: Contains the central station consumer code.
 - `ELK/`: Contains the uploader code and Dockerfile for Elasticsearch, Logstash, and Kibana.
 - `K8S/`: Contains Kubernetes deployment files for Kafka, producers, central station, and ELK stack.
 - `Streaming/`: Contains the processing streaming code.
+- `RemoteApi/`: Contains code for integrating with the remote Open-Meteo API.
+- `Logs/`: Directory to store logs.
 - `system.sh`: Shell script to build, deploy, and manage the system.

 ## Prerequisites